pnp/cli-microsoft365/docs/manual/docs/cmd/aad/tenant-id-get.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

+## Remarks

+To get Microsoft Azure or Office 365 tenant ID, you don't have to log in to the Microsoft Graph.

 ## Examples

 Gets Microsoft Azure or Office 365 tenant ID